kartoza/sawps/docs/src/user/guide/organisations.md

 ![Organisation Page 2](./img/organisation-page-2.png)

 The **Add People** popup contains an `Email address` field 1️⃣ that the inviter needs to populate with the email address for the individual they wish to invite to the organisation.
-The inviter also needs to specify if the individual they’re inviting will have a manager or member role within the organisation using the `Invite as` field 2️⃣ and to set the new user's permissions using the `Permissions` field 3️⃣.
-To finalise adding a new member, an inviting user needs to click on the `Invite` button 4️⃣ to send the invitation to the individual being invited to the organisation.
+The inviter also needs to specify if the individual they’re inviting will have a manager or member role within the organisation using the `Invite as` field 2️⃣.
+To finalise adding a new member, an inviting user needs to click on the `Invite` button 3️⃣ to send the invitation to the individual being invited to the organisation.

 ![Organisation Page 3](./img/organisation-page-3.png)